Last updated 21 November 2016

-More than 157,000 people have arrived in Greece via the Mediterranean Sea so far this year, and nearly 400 people have died trying.
-Following the closure of the main Balkan migration route towards Western Europe approximately 52,000 refugees and migrants remain on mainland Greece, living in precarious, often appalling conditions in more than 60 different official and unofficial sites over the country.
+More than 170,600 people have arrived in Greece via the Mediterranean Sea so far this year, and at least 420 people have died trying.
+Following the closure of the main Balkan migration route towards Western Europe, more than 47,000 refugees and migrants are stranded on mainland Greece, living in precarious, often appalling conditions in more than 60 different official and unofficial sites over the country.
 More than 13,000 people are stuck on the Greek islands, living mostly in overcrowded hotspots (mainly in Lesbos, Chios, Kos and Samos) awaiting an interview or a decision on their asylum case.

 Activities 2015 International Activity Report

 More than 856,000 refugees and migrants arrived by sea or land in Greece in 2015, making it the main entry point for people attempting to reach Europe.

 Volunteers and civil society organisations mobilised to help new arrivals, and MSF provided healthcare.
 A third of the people landing on Greece’s shores were women and children.
 Approximately 91 per cent came from countries affected by war and violence – predominantly Syria, Afghanistan, Iraq and Somalia.
 Most disembarked on the islands of Lesbos, Samos, Chios, Kos and Leros.
 On Lesbos alone, as many as 6,000 people were arriving each day in October.